 The complete renunciation of automated trading is only a con for those who wish to use algorithms as their approach to trading in the long run at least.
 The same applies to social trading, which also does not play a role in this case.
 A changed attitude of the company in regards to these important subject areas would certainly be desirable.

-This is a big plus for two reasons.
-Firstly, an “unlimited” credit reduces the initial hurdles.
 Secondly, anyone can check to see whether the attractive advertising promise made by this broker is actually true: Plus500 claims to be offering a demo account that includes the market rates of the broker’s live trading servers.
-Since virtually everyone is given access to a capitalized real-money account (even though this only includes a small initial balance), this makes for transparency.

-The opening of an account is extremely easy, since the verification of legitimacy can also be carried out after the new customers have already started trading.
+The opening of an account is extremely easy.
 The parallel opening of a demo and real money account is not necessary: Switching between the two accounts is possible via the respective window.

 8. The Broker and Its Competition: Significant Customer Growth